 Pope replaces financial watchdog head amid fallout from raid

-Vatican City, Nov 18 (AP) Pope Francis on Monday replaced the head of the Vatican's financial watchdog agency amid continuing fallout from a controversial Vatican police raid on the agency's offices that jeopardised the Holy See's international financial reputation.
-Francis thanked Rene Bruelhart for his work as president of the Financial Intelligence Authority as his term ended.
+Pope Francis on Monday replaced the head of the Vatican's financial watchdog agency amid continuing fallout from a controversial Vatican police raid on the agency's offices.
+Francis thanked Rene Bruelhart for his work as president of the Financial Intelligence Authority as his term ends.
 The Vatican said the replacement's name would be released next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)